zankia/damas-core/2-Getting-Started.md

 ```
 Then, restart the server to read the configuration file at startup and sign in using the newly created user.
 You can also read this [[documentation|Authentication]] about the JSON Web Token authentification in damas-core and to have more details about the authentication options.

+The `required` directive is used for hybrid cases where:
+* authentication is required for write accesses
+* unauthenticated users are still able to read the database and considered as `guest` class users

 ## Permissions

 We have different types of permissions: